StateFarm-STEM/hablogger/c/arduino/lesson3/README.md

 ### Tips
 - The color of the wires do not matter as long as they are connected to the right pins
-- Make sure that you have the librarys installed [found here](https://learn.adafruit.com/bmp085/using-the-bmp085)
+- Make sure that you have the libraries installed [found here](https://learn.adafruit.com/bmp085/using-the-bmp085)